xprt64/dudulina/README.md

 }
 ```

 The read models receive the raised event to.
 They process the event after it is persisted.
-Take a look at an possible read model:
+Take a look at a possible read model:
 ```php
 class SomeReadModel
 {